wvbe/ask-nicely/README.md

 __Uses ECMAScript 6, so node v.4 or similar is required.__

+Ask Nicely is different from parsers like `minimist` because it interprets input based on what's configured, rather than syntax alone.

 ## Example
 An elaborate example can be found in `examples/application.annotated.js`.
 The following code is a functioning command-line application (that merely dumps whatever `Request` object was parsed from input):